OceanBioME/OceanBioME.jl/README.md

 ## Description
 OceanBioME was developed with generous support from the Cambridge Centre for Climate Repair [CCRC](https://www.climaterepair.cam.ac.uk) as a tool to study the effectiveness and impacts of ocean carbon dioxide removal (CDR) strategies.

-OceanBioME is a flexible modelling enviornment written in Julia for modelling the coupled interactions between ocean biogeochemistry, carbonate chemistry, and physics.
+OceanBioME is a flexible modelling environment written in Julia for modelling the coupled interactions between ocean biogeochemistry, carbonate chemistry, and physics.
 OceanBioME can be run as a stand-alone box model, or coupled with Oceananigans.jl to run as a 1D column model or with 3D physics.

 ## Installation (before release):

+- Pull this repo `git clone --depth 1 git@github.com:sichen-org/OceanBioME.jl.git` then move into this directory (i.e. `cd OceanBioME`)
 - Activate julia with the `--project` flag pointed to this directory, i.e. `julia --project`, or using `] activate .` from the Julia REPL
 - Ensure all the dependencies are installed by typing `] instantiate` or `using Pkg; Pkg,instantiate()` (if the dependencies are not currently listed properly you may have to manually add them)
-- Now you can use the package with `using BGC` as usual
+- Now you can use the package with `using OceanBioME` as usual

+> To use the examples you should also clone the [examples data](https://github.com/sichen-org/OceanBioME_example_data) repo into the examples folder by: `cd example; git clone --depth 1 git@github.com:sichen-org/OceanBioME_example_data.git`

 ## Usage overview
 OceanBioME can be used as a stand-alone box model or coupled with ocean physics using Oceananigans.jl